Dublin, CA Juvenile Delinquency Attorneys

-Compassionate Support for You and Your Child in Pleasanton, Fremont, Oakland & Surrounding Areas
+Compassionate Support for You and Your Child in Dublin, Fremont, Oakland, Modesto & Surrounding Areas

-At Thompson • Garcia Law, we seek to take a personalized approach to our defense work and will hold your and your family’s hand through every difficult step of the legal process.
-With over 65 years of professional experience, our Dublin juvenile delinquency attorneys are confident in the trial room and knowledgeable about the criminal justice system.
+At Thompson • Garcia Law, we seek a personalized approach to our defense work and will hold your and your family's hand through every difficult step of the legal process.
+With over 65 years of professional experience, our juvenile delinquency attorneys are confident in the trial room and knowledgeable about the criminal justice system.
 The juvenile delinquency system may seem daunting to navigate, but you and your child can trust that Thompson • Garcia Law can confidently and efficiently represent your child and protect their future.
+Schedule a free consultation online today, or call us at (510) 782-7580.

 In California, a child can be charged with a juvenile delinquency case if they have committed a crime.
 To determine the appropriate legal ramifications, the court will first consider the child’s age, how serious the crime is, and the child’s criminal record.
 The court can order any of the following: